openvinotoolkit/training_extensions/models/object_detection/model_templates/face-detection/readme.md

 python ../../tools/instantiate_template.py ${MODEL_TEMPLATE} ${WORK_DIR}
 ```

-### 3. Try a pretrained model.
+### 3. Try a pretrained model

 #### a.
-Change current directory to directory where the model template has been instantiated.
+Change current directory to directory where the model template has been instantiated

 ```bash
 cd ${WORK_DIR}